altar31/altar31/README.md

 ## 👨‍🔬 Science

-Although, I started my research journey in Physics-Chemistry field (Powder metallurgy), I became passionate about Deep Learning/Machine Learning algorithms development for computer vision and data-driven scientific discoveries.
-Along the way, I also developed an interest in Artificial General Intelligence (AGI) systems with an emphasis on AI-safety, governance and Human-AI alignment research.
+Although, I started my research journey in Physics-Chemistry field (Powder metallurgy), I became passionate about **Deep Learning/Machine Learning algorithms** development for **computer vision** and **data-driven scientific discoveries**.
+Along the way, I also developed an interest in **Artificial General Intelligence** (AGI) systems with an emphasis on AI-safety, governance and Human-AI alignment research.
 Finally, i'm an [open-science](https://elifesciences.org/articles/16800) advocate !

 My main research interests are :
 * 🤖 Neural Architecture Search and High-performance machine learning